Skip to main content

 Almost all of the Belfast City Council area is described as a smoke control zone.
 Smoke control zones were created to control the emissions of smoke from homes in the city.

-The only parts of Belfast that aren't included are those located in the rural periphery of the city, to the north, west and the docks area.
+The only parts of Belfast that aren't included are located in the rural periphery of the city, to the southwest, north and the docks area.
 This is because these areas are mostly either unpopulated or sparsely populated.

-Here are some useful links to further information on exempt appliances and authorised fuels that can be used within Belfast's smoke control zone.
+For information on exempt appliances and authorised fuels that can be used in Belfast's smoke control zone, go to:

 There’s more information about smoke control areas on the GOV.UK website (link opens in new window)